AdmireKhulumo/Research-Management-System/README.md

 # Research Management System
- A fullstack system for managing research conducted by staff members in an organisation.
+ A fullstack system for managing research conducted by staff members of an organisation.

 ## Description